Chaerophyllum bulbosum: Wild populations

 Native, wild populations are distributed in Europe from Ukraine to France and from Sweden to Italy.
 In France and Germany, wild populations can be found in the Rhine and the Weser River basins.
-It can also be found in Western and central Asia as in Turkey and Caucasus.
+It can also be found in Western Asia as in Turkey and Caucasus.
 In the wild, tuberous-rooted chervil grows in dense populations, mainly along river banks.
 Seeds are dispersed by hydrochory.

 Breeding

 The plant has been grown since the Middle Ages but only survived as a garden crop in France without any named varieties.
 However, the first named cultivar in modern times seems to have been developed in France, named "Altan" (1986), followed by new cultivars "Véga" and "M4.10."
 The new varieties are mainly characterized by low seed embryo dormancy.

 Use

 It is otherwise used in cuisine for flavoring or cooked like other root vegetables.
 Much of the flavor comes from the skin of the tuber.
 The aroma intensifies the longer the plant is stored.
 Eaten raw, the taste is somewhat sharp like radish, but the cooked tuber gives a subtle taste of potatoes and chestnuts with a slightly pungent taste of celery and parsnip.
 C. bulbosum roots are high in fiber and have the same starchy quality as potatoes.
 They contain vitamins B and C and mineral salts.